GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Introduction

 \section{Introduction}

-Citations serve as a trust mechanism that justifies scientific claims~\cite{kaplan1965norms,merton1973sociology}: readers assume that cited work exists and supports the claims being made, and rarely verify that it does~\cite{simkin2003read}.
+Citations serve as a trust mechanism that justifies scientific claims~\cite{kaplan1965norms}: readers assume that cited work exists and supports the claims being made, and rarely verify that it does~\cite{simkin2003read}.
 However, when a citation is invalid, this trust mechanism collapses.
-The advent of AI-assisted academic writing has introduced a novel threat to this scholarly trust infrastructure~\cite{thorp2023chatgpt}.
-Researchers increasingly leverage LLMs to synthesize literature reviews, curate related work, or compile reference lists.
+A fabricated citation can misattribute foundational ideas, introduce phantom prior work, misdirect subsequent research investment, or undermine the evidentiary chain of a claimed contribution, threatening the integrity of the entire research community.
+The advent of AI-assisted writing has introduced a novel threat to this academic trust infrastructure.
+Researchers increasingly leverage LLMs to synthesize literature reviews, curate related work, or compile reference lists~\cite{mohammadi2025generative}.
 When prompted for citations, these systems do not look up references.
-Instead, leveraging their inherent generative nature~\cite{vaswani2017attention}, they \textit{synthesize} references by combining statistically correlated tokens (real author names, plausible-sounding titles, and prestigious venue names) into citations that appear authentic despite being entirely fabricated.
-This phenomenon commonly described as ``ghost citations''~\cite{zoteroforum2018ghost,consultmu2026ghost,tay2025why}, representing a qualitatively new category of academic misconduct: high-fidelity fabrications that exploit the format-compliance of bibliographic conventions to evade detection.
-Such ghost citations pose a systemic threat to the integrity of scholarly communication.
-The emergence of ghost citations has caught the attention of prestigious conferences and academic governing bodies.
+Instead, leveraging their inherent generative nature, they \textit{synthesize} references by combining statistically correlated tokens (real author names, plausible-sounding titles, and prestigious venue names) into citations that appear authentic despite being entirely fabricated~\cite{vaswani2017attention}.
+This phenomenon commonly described as ``ghost citations''~\cite{consultmu2026ghost,tay2025why}, representing a new category of academic misconduct: high-fidelity fabrications that exploit the format-compliance of bibliographic conventions to evade detection.
+The emergence of ghost citations has caught the attention of conferences and governing bodies in academia.
 For instance, ICLR 2026 chairs issued guidelines warning against AI-generated content, including fabricated citations~\cite{chairs2025iclr}, and major publishers such as IEEE have established policies requiring disclosure of AI usage in manuscripts~\cite{ieee2025ai-policy}.
 Recent reports also document hallucinated citations in conference submissions and accepted papers, as well as in domain-specific analyses~\cite{gptzero2025nips,gptzero2026iclr,sakai2026hallucitation}.
-Yet despite growing awareness, we lack systematic answers to three fundamental questions: \textit{Q1: How prevalent is this problem?
-Q2: Has it already contaminated the published scientific record?
-Q3: And why do verification mechanisms fail?}
+However, despite growing awareness, we still lack systematic answers to three fundamental questions: \begin{itemize} \item \textit{Q1: How frequently do LLMs hallucinate citations across research domains?} \item \textit{Q2: To what extent have invalid citations entered published academic literature?} \item \textit{Q3: Why do authors and reviewers fail to detect them?} \end{itemize}